ccollins-21/Azure-Compute-Networking/README.md

 <img src="https://i.imgur.com/HGNy9PE.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />
-Next I will go to VM2's network security group and create a new inbound security rule denying all ICMP traffic making sure to put its priorty highest, so it will take precedence before all other rules:  <br/>
+Next, I will go to VM2's network security group and create a new inbound security rule denying all ICMP traffic making sure to put its priorty highest, so it will take precedence before all other rules:  <br/>
 <img src="https://i.imgur.com/H2zVFyt.png" height="80%" width="80%" alt="Setting Up in Azure"/>
 <br />
 <br />